Corliansa/vps/README.md

 ## Services

 - `minio` is a self hosted s3 server.
 It exposes port 9000 for the s3 and 9001 for its admin console.
 You can also route it using nginx instead of exposing the ports
+  - You can install `mc` to manage minio.
+Use `mc alias set ALIAS HOSTNAME ACCESS_KEY SECRET_KEY` to create an alias for s3 compatible service
+  - Use `mc admin config set ALIAS notify_webhook:IDENTIFIER endpoint="<ENDPOINT>" auth_token="<string>"` to create new webhook notifier and run `mc admin service restart ALIAS` to restart the service
+  - replace `ALIAS`, `HOSTNAME`, `ACCESS_KEY`, `SECRET_KEY`, `IDENTIFIER` with your own data. `ACCESS_KEY` should be minio admin username and `SECRET_KEY` should be minio admin password
+  - Read the documentation for [mc](https://min.io/docs/minio/linux/reference/minio-mc.html) and [mc-admin](https://min.io/docs/minio/linux/reference/minio-mc-admin.html)
 - `adguard` Go to port 3000 for first setup.
-This repo reuse port 3000 for adguard home console after first setup, and uses port 3030 for https admin console.
+You can choose to reuse port 3000 for adguard home console in first setup.
 Like `minio`, you can choose to route the ports using nginx instead of exposing the ports.
+  - It is recommended to setup a ssl certificate, go to Settings > Encryption to set it up.
+The path to the ssl certificate should be `/certs/live/YOUR_DOMAIN/fullchain.pem` and `/certs/live/YOUR_DOMAIN/privkey.pem` for the private key. replace `YOUR_DOMAIN` with your own domain name
 - `tailscale` creates a peer-to-peer mesh network, it can also be used as exit node so you can route your traffic to your vps, combined with adguard it can work as an ad blocking vpn.
 - `portainer` is a container manager.
 It exposes port 9443 for its admin console.